 Amazon claims its investments contribute construction jobs, as well as new positions in healthcare and professional service firms.
 But that’s more true of cities like Bellevue, where Amazon is about to create 15,000 new jobs, and build its biggest tower ever.

-If Amazon brings 200 or so new entry-level jobs to Bremerton, it’s not likely to over-tax our infrastructure (i.e., more traffic).
+If Amazon brings 250 or so new entry-level jobs to Bremerton, it’s not likely to over-tax our infrastructure (i.e., significantly more traffic).
 You wouldn’t expect these jobs to attract many new movers to the area or increase the population.
 But Mayor Wheeler says the Bremerton fulfillment center could also help create two jobs for every one person employed there.
 That includes delivery contractors and services that will be needed by Amazon employees.
+So there are talks of a new roundabout at Highway 3 and Airport Way Southwest to accommodate more traffic.

 Over time, if the Bremerton airport opens up to new freight and commercial flights, we may see a real ripple effect in the economy.